Martinique

 Human History

 Martinique was first inhabited by Arawak peoples and later the Carib, whose resistance to European colonization lasted into the 17th century.
 French colonization from 1635 established sugar plantations relying on enslaved African labor, creating the Creole culture that defines the island today.
-The catastrophic eruption of Mont Pelée in 1902 destroyed the commercial capital of Saint-Pierre and its 30,000 inhabitants.
-The park preserves remnants of colonial plantation architecture, rum distillery heritage, and archaeological remains of pre-Columbian settlements.
+The catastrophic eruption of Montagne Pelée in 1902 destroyed the commercial capital of Saint-Pierre, killing between 28,000 and 30,000 inhabitants and making it the deadliest volcanic disaster of the 20th century.
+[1] The park preserves remnants of colonial plantation architecture, rum distillery heritage, and archaeological remains of pre-Columbian settlements.

 Park History